Table of Contents

 The Triple Bridge, Ljubljana

 After browsing the stalls we made our way towards the triple bridge which is a very unusual and picturesque bridge in the heart of the town.
 It is the most frequently crossed bridge in Ljubljana.
 It connects the main square and a newer part of town with the Old town and market.
-There are many beautiful buildings around in this area which is a traffic-free zone.
+There are many beautiful buildings around this area which is a traffic-free zone.
 The square is dominated by a beautiful church.
 The area is a popular gathering point for young people and is often used for small-scale concerts.

 There was some sort of festival going on over the weekend so this area was quite busy.
 By the bridge is a monument of Slovenia’s national poet France Prešeren Trig.
 If you follow his gaze across the square and you will see the sculpture of his unattained beloved, Juliya.
 Prešeren Trig.
 Next to the monument is the Franciscan Church, the Art Nouveau Urbanc house and the Tourist information centre is just across the Triple Bridge.